AniaBieniecka/HousesForRent/README.md

 # Description
-Project House for rent is an apllication that allows booking holiday homes and also houses and booking management for the admin user.
+Project House for rent is an apllication that allows booking holiday homes and also managing bookings, houses and users for the admin user.
 Admin user also has a view in the dashboard for booking statistics and a view of bookings in the calendar.
 He can also manage amenties and change booking statuses.

 [Link to the application](https://houseforrent.hostingasp.pl/)

 ## During building application  I used:
-ASP NET MVC Core 8.0,
+ASP NET MVC Core 8.0, <br>
-Entity Framework,
+Entity Framework, <br>
-Identity Framework,
+Identity Framework, <br>
-Bootstrap,
+Bootstrap, <br>
-jQuery (e.g. calendar view and navigation, displaying charts) ApexCharts
+jQuery (e.g. calendar view and navigation, displaying charts), <br>
+ApexCharts, <br>
 Stripe Payment

 ## Usefull information for testing:

-Login data for testing are available on the Login page

-When testing booking payment use Stripe testing data:
+Login data for testing are available on the Login page When testing booking payment use Stripe testing data and instruction below:
 1. Fill out the payment details with the test card information:
 2. Enter 4242 4242 4242 4242 as the card number.
 3. Enter any future date for card expiry.